Updated on Febuaury 4th, 2026 by Felix Martinez

-At Sure Dividend, we are big believers that the best stocks to buy and hold to generate long-term wealth have a number of qualities in common.
-First, they are strong businesses that lead their respective industries, with the ability to generate consistent profits year after year–even during recessions.
+At Sure Dividend, we believe the best stocks to buy and hold for long-term wealth share several qualities.
+First, they are strong businesses that lead their respective industries and generate consistent profits year after year—even during recessions.

-Not only that, they also have shareholder-friendly management teams that are dedicated to raising their dividends each year.
-This is why we advocate investing in the Dividend Aristocrats, a group of 68 companies in the S&P 500 Index, with at least 25 consecutive years of dividend increases.
+Not only that, but they also have shareholder-friendly management teams that are dedicated to raising their dividends each year.
+We advocate investing in the Dividend Aristocrats, a group of 69 S&P 500 companies that have at least 25 consecutive years of dividend increases.

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.